As with most industries, acronyms abound in sales and marketing.

 Would you listen to somebody giving financial advice who was broke?

 And would you hire a business or marketing coach who had never built their own coaching business?

 Of course not (although some do with the latter), you want an expert and this is why you must position yourself as one.

-You don’t have to have done exactly what your client is looking to do as I have, although that is highly beneficial.
+You don’t have to have done exactly what your client wants to do as I have, although that is highly beneficial.

 If people don’t see you as at the bare minimum as an expert in coaching, they are unlikely to hire you.

 Do you know why advertisers frequently dress people selling anything remotely medical on TV in white coats?

 Because it demonstrates authority even when we know it’s fake.

 Authority can be tricky to build for a coach because we lack coaching coats to slip on.

 So you build it over time by growing a social media following, building a newsletter list and producing content.